 My guess would be that the meeting with Saint Germain happened around September 30th of 1930, when Mars and Jupiter joined Pluto near the natal degree of his Moon, and in the 8th house.
 The 8th is the dark, watery nest of life and death, where transformation makes its home.
 A Scorpionic place where young Goths sip absinthe with glorious angels and goat-headed midwives.
 Best to wear black and go with the flow!
 Great things are born in the 8th house, and Ballard may have had his night-of-the-soul in relation to this house.
 Barbara Pijan describes moon in the eighth house as having “emotional extremes of sudden upheaval” and “manipulation of great unseen life-energy forces.”

 I think if I had been on Mt.
 Shasta that morning, I might not have seen Saint Germain.
 But Ballard obviously did, in his own way, just like my friend saw his feminine self singing a song.
 These things happen in a realm that is beyond understanding to most of us, and the least we can do is give it some respect.
 Good things come from these rare moments, and we never know what kind of painful journeys people go through on their way to finding relief from suffering.
 At its height, the Ballard’s organization had a million followers just in the United States alone.
 Besides, you’ve got to love a guy who can talk with the high spiritual entities and also have his own pet mountain lion.
-Did you or I do anything so special this year?
+Did you or I do anything so special lately?